Grounds & Map

 - Please leave all plants and animals in place.
 Do not introduce or remove any plant material (via weeding, cutting, seed collecting, transplanting plants, foraging) or animals without prior authorization by Arboretum staff.

-- Please do not feed the goats or wildlife.
+- Please do not feed wildlife.

 - Please properly dispose of any waste in the trash or recycling bins located around the Arboretum.